 CBITs provides a unique scientific home for interdisciplinary scholars working in psychology, medicine, human computer interaction, computer science, biostatistics, and implementation science.
 The overarching goal of the center is to make digital mental health work in the real world.
-To achieve this goal, we employ user centered design processes that integrate input from a broad range of stakeholders, develop accelerated evaluation methods that integrate optimization and trial methods, integrate implementation science at all levels of our work, and develop tools that harness new methods not yet widely applied in mental health, such as personal sensing.
+To achieve this goal, we employ user centered design processes that integrate input from a broad range of stakeholders, develop novel research methods that accelerate evaluation and optimization into trials, integrate implementation science at all levels of our work, and create tools that harness new methods not yet widely applied in mental health, such as personal sensing.

 The primary objective of this fellowship is to prepare the individual for an academically oriented career in fields relevant to technology and mental health.
-The fellow will have the use of data for publications.
 Minority applicants encouraged.
+Fellows must be U.S. citizens, non-citizen U.S. nationals, or permanent residents of the U.S. to be eligible.
 Start date is flexible and applications will be reviewed as received so interested candidates should apply as soon as possible regardless of their preferred start date.
 Appointments are for one year, renewable to two, pending budgetary approval.
 Salary is competitive.
-Send CV, statement of research interests and goals, & three letters of recommendation to David C. Mohr, PhD care of Susan Kaiser (email@example.com ), Center for Behavioral Intervention Technologies, Department of Preventative Medicine, 750 N. Lake Shore Drive., 10th Floor, 10-104, Chicago, IL 60611
+Send CV, statement of research interests and goals, & three letters of recommendation to David C. Mohr, PhD care of Lucia Ontiveros (email@example.com ), Center for Behavioral Intervention Technologies, Department of Preventative Medicine, 750 N. Lake Shore Drive., 10th Floor, 10-104, Chicago, IL 60611